Categories of partial equivalence relations as localizations: Deriving cartesian maps between indexed frames

-Similarly, cofibrant objects in \cofos $\mcc$ are proto-cofibrant, since morphisms $f:A\to B$ in $\ho(\mcc)$ can be represented as right fractions $f=E(g)\circ E(t)\inv$ with $t$ a trivial fibration \cite[2nd remark after Theorem~1]{brown1973abstract}, and $t$ splits whenever $A$ is cofibrant. \end{examples} \begin{theorem} Let $\trip:\catcord$ be a regular hyperdoctrine. \begin{enumerate} \item If $\trip$ is a tripos, then $\canp$ has enough \pfib objects. \item If $\trip$ has enough $\exists$-prime predicates, then $\canp$ has enough proto-cofibrant objects. \end{enumerate} \end{theorem} \begin{proof} For partial equivalence relations in triposes the property of being proto-fibrant is equivalent to what is called \emph{weakly complete} in~\cite[Definition~3.2]{hjp80}, and from the proofs of Lemma~3.1 and Proposition~3.3 of loc.~cit.~one can extract a proof that $\canp$ has enough \pfib objects.
+\begin{theorem} Let $\trip:\catcpos$ be an indexed frame. \begin{inumerate} \item If $\trip$ is a tripos, then $\canp$ has enough \pfib objects. \item If $\trip$ has enough $\exists$-prime predicates, then $\canp$ has enough proto-cofibrant objects. \end{inumerate} \end{theorem} \begin{proof} For partial equivalence relations in triposes the property of being proto-fibrant is equivalent to what is called \emph{weakly complete} in~\cite[Definition~3.2]{hjp80}, and from the proofs of Lemma~3.1 and Proposition~3.3 of loc.~cit.~one can extract a proof that $\canp$ has enough \pfib objects.
 Specifically, a proto-fibrant replacement of $\aro$ is given by

 where $\nameof{\rho}$ is as in \ref{ax:po} and